CaptCorpMURICA/100DaysPython/README.md

+# _Under Development_
+This course is currently under development.
+I am currently pursuing my Executive MBA, so I will develop more lessions when I have time.
+By the end of Module 3, you will me more than competent to continue learning in your own direction.

 # 100 Days of Python
 This exercise is based off the [100 Days of Code framework](https://www.100daysofcode.com/) to teach the basics of python 3.
 Legacy python will be [deprecated on Jan 1, 2020](https://pythonclock.org/); therefore, this course will be based off the latest version of python.